Designers have the opportunity and the privillage to influence the way people think and behave. Everyone is a designer to a certain extent.

 Currently studying a masters degree in Service Design* at the Royal College of Art in London, I graduated from Brighton University with a bachelors degree in 3D Design** back in 2007.

-Since then I have gathered plenty of stories and adventures along the way, doing my fair share of internships, coffee shop jobs and ‘proper’ jobs, including running London’s favorite music venue - Union Chapel.
+Since then I’ve designed products, graphics, systems and services gathering plenty of stories and adventures along the way.
+I’ve done my fair share of internships, coffee shop jobs and ‘proper’ jobs, including running London’s favorite music venue - Union Chapel.
 I also exhbitied some of my work at London’s Marsden Woo Gallery, and have one of my designs in production with Suck UK .

 Physical objects still fascinate me, but its the stories and people that bind them together - and the futures they can create - that really motivate me.
 That’s where service design comes in.

 Getting under the skin of places, behind the scenes of people’s lives, and imagining alternative futures, is what gets me excited.
 Aside from project research, I’ve found volunteering and travelling great ways to stay curious - I’ve walked across Spain, litter-picked Glastonbury Festival, been part of the inaugural DO Lectures, taught kids to make fires in the woods, cycled to Copenhagen using Warmshowers, run a marathon, and helped build a cinema with Assemble.

 Languages are another interesting window on people, places and the past.
 Je parle français, hablo español, e un po 'di italiano.
 Japanese is next on my lingusitic bucketlist.